-Siobhan has lectured abroad for Cunard, Crystal and Viking cruise lines and, within the UK, for the National Trust, the Arts Society, the British Museum and the U3A.
+Siobhan Clarke BA Hons has worked for Historic Royal Palaces for 20 years and is based at Hampton Court Palace, where she trained as a Costumed Interpreter before becoming an HRP Guide Lecturer.
+She delivers lectures on the palaces of Hampton Court, Kensington, Tower of London and the Banqueting House, Whitehall.
+Her experience includes education sessions and tours for schools, universities, travel companies and corporate visitors.
+She is also an accredited lecturer with the Arts Society.
+Siobhan has lectured abroad for Cunard, Crystal and Viking cruise lines and, within the UK, for the National Trust, the Arts Society, the Smithsonian, the British Museum and the U3A.
 She works with best-selling historian, Alison Weir, on tours and events and has featured on BBC Radio Women's Hour and Television's Secrets of Henry VIII's Palace: Hampton Court.